api3dao/vitepress-docs/docs/guides/airnode/using-rrp-templates.md

   bytes parameters;
 }
 ```
+-->

-There are just a few steps to create and place a template on-chain for a
+There are just a few steps to create and place a template on-chain for use by a
-requester (smart contract) to use.
-Each template is identified by a`templateId`,
+requester (smart contract).
+Each template is identified by a `templateId`, which
-which is the hash of its contents.
+is the hash of its contents.

 ## 1. Create a template